aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ## Sample Dataset

 This solution uses an optimized copy of the open-source database, The Museum of Modern Art (MoMA) Collection.
 The MoMA database contains over 121,000 pieces of artwork and 15,000 artists.
-This project repository contains pipe-delimited text files that can be easily imported in the Amazon RDS for PostgreSQL database instance.
+This project repository contains pipe-delimited text files that can be easily imported into the Amazon RDS for PostgreSQL database instance.

 Using the MoMA dataset, we can ask natural language questions, like: